Ellen G. White: Health reform

-She is the founder of many health sanitariums, the most famous of which are the Battle Creek Sanitarium and the Loma Linda Sanitarium, that is now name of the Loma Linda University Medical Center.
+She is the founder of many health sanitariums, the most famous of which are the Battle Creek Sanitarium and the Loma Linda Sanitarium, which is now named the Loma Linda University Medical Center.
 She hired American physician, inventor, and businessman John Harvey Kellogg.
 Her work for health reform and emphasis on healthy lifestyle is seen as the cause of the city of Loma Linda being named by researcher Dan Buettner a Blue Zone where residents live for longer lives than the average lifespan.
-The health reform prophecies she delivered have become church doctrine to glorify God but does not make vegetarianism a requirement for salvation.
-The most vegetarian church fellowship is in North America where over half of Adventists in North American are vegetarian or vegan.
+The health reform message that she delivered is promoted by the church as a means to glorify God, though the church does not make vegetarianism a requirement for salvation.
+The largest proportion of Seventh-day Adventist vegetarians is in North America where over half of the members are vegetarian or vegan.

 Her health reform writing focused on human health but her statements also included compassion towards animals, which was unusual for her time.